Annie Dillard: Teaching a Stone to Talk (1982)

-Living by Fiction
+Living by Fiction (1982)

 In Living by Fiction (1982), Dillard produced her "theory about why flattening of character and narrative cannot happen in literature as it did when the visual arts rejected deep space for the picture plane."
 She later said that, in the process of writing this book, she talked herself into writing an old-fashioned novel.

-Encounters with Chinese Writers
+Encounters with Chinese Writers (1984)

 Encounters with Chinese Writers (1984) is a work of journalism.
 One part takes place in China, where Dillard was a member of a delegation of six American writers and publishers, following the fall of the Gang of Four.
 In the second half, Dillard hosts a group of Chinese writers, whom she takes to Disneyland along with Allen Ginsberg.
 Dillard describes it as "hilarious."

-The Writing Life
+The Writing Life (1989)

-The Writing Life (1989) is a collection of short essays in which Dillard "discusses with clear eye and wry wit how, where and why she writes".
+The Writing Life (1989) is a collection of short essays in which Dillard "discusses with clear eye and wry wit how, where and why she writes."
 The Boston Globe called it "a kind of spiritual Strunk & White, a small and brilliant guidebook to the landscape of a writer's task."
 The Chicago Tribune wrote that, "For nonwriters, it is a glimpse into the trials and satisfactions of a life spent with words.
 For writers, it is a warm, rambling conversation with a stimulating and extraordinarily talented colleague."
 The Detroit News called it "a spare volume...that has the power and force of a detonating bomb."
-According to a biography of Dillard written by her husband Robert D. Richardson and posted on her official website, Dillard "repudiates The Writing Life, except for the last chapter, the true story of stunt pilot Dave Rahm."
+According to a biography of Dillard written by her husband Robert D. Richardson, Dillard "repudiates The Writing Life, except for the last chapter, the true story of stunt pilot Dave Rahm."

-The Living
+The Living (1992)

-Dillard's first novel, The Living (1992), centers around the first European settlers of the Pacific Northwest coast.
+Dillard's first novel, The Living (1992), centers on the first European settlers of the Pacific Northwest coast.
 While writing the book, she never allowed herself to read works that postdated the year she was writing about, nor did she use anachronistic words.

-Mornings Like This
+Mornings Like This (1995)

 Mornings Like This (1995) is a book dedicated to found poetry.
 Dillard took and arranged phrases from various old books, creating poems that are often ironic in tone.
 The poems are not related to the original books' themes.
 "A good trick should look hard and be easy," said Dillard.
 "These poems were a bad trick.
 They look easy and are really hard."

-For the Time Being
+For the Time Being (1999)

 For the Time Being (1999) is a work of narrative nonfiction.
 Its topics mirror the various chapters of the book and include "birth, sand, China, clouds, numbers, Israel, encounters, thinker, evil, and now."
 In her own words on this book, she writes, "I quit the Catholic Church and Christianity; I stay near Christianity and Hasidism."

-The Maytrees
+The Maytrees (2007)

 The Maytrees (2007) is Dillard's second novel.
 The story begins after World War II and tells of a lifelong love between a husband and wife who live in Provincetown, Cape Cod.
 It was a finalist for the PEN/Faulkner Award for Fiction in 2008.